Presentation buying guide

 How we pick

-How We Pick the Best presentations Tools
+How We Pick the Best Best AI Tools For Presentations Tools

 We do not give points for hype.
 We care about whether the tool handles the real job, how much fixing is left afterward, and whether the price only becomes necessary after the fit is already clear.